 Consulting with your dentist regarding any significant changes in your dental health is a sure way to prevent implant failure: any bleeding, irritation, sensation, redness, inflammation or any other symptom associated with dental infections should be treated with utmost care and attention.
 Regular dental checkups are highly important in order to avoid long-term and possibly irreversible damage to your teeth, as well as to dental implants.

-If you are a regular smoker, we suggest at least to cut down on the number of cigarettes, if not quit completely.
-Many studies showed that smoking is associated with tooth and gums deterioration.
-Over 80% of smokers have a dental-associated issue, such as plaque and calculus accumulation, gingival damage and staining of the teeth.
+If you are a regular smoker, we suggest at least cutting down on the number of cigarettes, if not quitting completely.
+Many studies showed that smoking is associated with tooth and gum deterioration.
+Over 80% of smokers have a dental-associated issues, such as plaque and calculus accumulation, gingival damage and staining of the teeth.
 Smoking can definitely increase complications and reduce the success rate of implants and other dental surgical procedures, as it weakens your body’s ability to heal and may eventually lead to implant failure.

 Did you know that getting enough sleep aids tissue repairing and overall health, as well as reducing inflammation in your body?
 Sports, such as jogging or power walking, can also do a tremendous job of helping your body recuperate faster and better.
 A healthy diet paired with a good night’s sleep and a little bit of movement can make a huge difference in your teeth’s health, as everything in the body is interconnected.